 I have 2 zebra finches and they have laid 3 eggs in their seed tray.
 She is sitting on them all the time.
 If I get a nest box and put the eggs in there would she ignore the eggs?

 I have two lovely zebra finches that have laid an egg in their seed bowl.
 I wasn't sure what to do so I used tongs to move it into a straw nest filled with hay.
 After researching I realised that it would of been best to not interfere with their eggs and nest.
-Will they abandon the eggs?
-Will they lay more in the food bowl or not lay eggs again at all?
-I'm quite worried and feel bad about moving it.

 I don't think you have any thing to worry about, mother bird will find the egg no matter where you put it, and it is a myth that the mother will not touch the egg after it has been moved.

 Great photo of the nest and egg !!!